Charles Williams (American actor)

-Biography
+Career

 He started his film career in the early 1920s in Paramount's New York studios, where he made his film debut in The Old Homestead, but also worked behind the camera as a writer and assistant director.
 With the arrival of sound film, he went to Hollywood and became a supporting actor there.
 The actor with the short stature and high-pitched voice was often uncredited for his appearances, although he had larger roles in a number of B movies.

 Williams was known as a "B-movie regular", who often portrayed quirky, somewhat nerdy, bespectacled clerks, photographers and especially reporters.
 He is perhaps best remembered today for appearing in It's a Wonderful Life as Eustace, George Bailey's cousin and co-worker at the Building and Loan.
 Near the end of his life and career, Williams also played in a number of television series.

+Death

-He is buried at Holy Cross Cemetery in Culver City, California.
+Williams died in 1958 and is buried at Holy Cross Cemetery in Culver City, California.